Roudnice nad Labem: History

 The first football match in the Austro-Hungarian Empire and in the Czech lands took place on the islet in the middle of the Elbe, located within the town limits, in 1887 (in 1892, according to some sources).
 In 1910, the old stone bridge was rebuilt into a new steel road bridge.

 Demographics

+Transport

+The D8 motorway from Prague to Ústí nad Labem runs along the western municipal border.

+Roudnice nad Labem is located on the intraregional railway line Prague–Děčín.
+It is also the starting point of a local line to Bříza with four stops within the town.

 Education

-There are four high schools in Roudnice nad Labem: Gymnasium, Vocational School and Training Centre, Podřipská Private Vocational School and Training Centre, and Higher Vocational School and Secondary Vocational School, which also offers higher education.
-There are also six elementary schools, including one elementary art school, and one special school.
+There are four high schools in Roudnice nad Labem: Gymnasium Roudnice nad Labem, Vocational School and Training Centre, Podřipská Private Vocational School and Training Centre, and Higher Vocational School and Secondary Vocational School, which also offers higher education.
+There are also five primary schools, including one special school, and a primary art school.

 Sport

 The town has a swimming pool, an ice hockey arena, and football and athletic stadiums.
 Roudnice airport is located near the southwestern edge of the town and hosts the Memorial Air Show every other year.

 Sights

-The historic centre is made up of castle complex and of squares Karlovo, Husovo, Purkyňovo and Jana z Dražic with theirs surroundings.
-The town hall is located on the Karlovo Square.
+The historic centre is made up of the castle complex and of Charles Square (Karlovo náměstí), Hus Square (Husovo náměstí), Purkyně Square (Purkyňovo náměstí) and Jan of Dražice Square (náměstí Jana z Dražic).
+The town hall is located on Charles Square.
 It is a pseudo-Renaissance building from 1869.

-The Watchtower is the only preserved remain of the Old Town's fortifications.
-It is a Gothic stone tower and it is open to the public as a lookout tower.
+The Gothic stone watchtower is the only preserved remnant of the Old Town's fortifications.
+It is open to the public as a lookout tower.

-The church complex is formed by the Church of the Nativity of the Virgin Mary and Augustinian monastery.
+The church complex is formed of the Church of the Nativity of the Virgin Mary and the Augustinian monastery.
 The monastery was built in 1333–1353.
 The church is a typical Czech Gothic building from the first half of the 14th century.
 The iron spring after which the town got its name is located there.